-User Reviews for Protonix
+User Reviews for Protonix to treat Peptic Ulcer

 The following information is NOT intended to endorse drugs or recommend therapy.
 While these reviews might be helpful, they are not a substitute for the expertise, skill, knowledge and judgement of healthcare practitioners in patient care.

-Reviews for Protonix to treat Peptic Ulcer
+Reviews for Protonix

-Hospitalized January 2012 due to bleeding peptic ulcer which I didn't know I had.
+"Hospitalized January 2012 due to bleeding peptic ulcer which I didn't know I had.
 GI doc said ulcer was due not to H. pylori but entirely to NSAIDs, the nightly 325 mg aspirin (combination therapy with Plavix for RCA stent, Dec.
 2010), to which I added generous doses of Advil (600-800 mg) most days trying to combat muscle pain from simvastatin (current combination of Livalo 2 mg 400 mg CoQ10 = no pain).
 I am supposed to continue Protonix as long as I am taking aspirin (now only 81 mg).
 No visible side effects after a year and a half.
 I do take magnesium 2-3 times a week due to concern about Protonix knocking mg level down.
 Also take Caltrate, for the osteoporosis it may cause.
-Protonix is easy to take, but hard to get off of, I hear.
+Protonix is easy to take, but hard to get off of, I hear."

-Esophageal ulcer: Had problems off and on with horrible heartburn throughout my teens years until I ended up with an ulcer due to undiagnosed acid reflux and other problems.
+"Esophageal ulcer: Had problems off and on with horrible heartburn throughout my teens years until I ended up with an ulcer due to undiagnosed acid reflux and other problems.
 Was prescribed Protonix and it was the only thing that worked.
-Since then I have been able to use Tagamet (cimetidine) for every day use, along with watching what I eat, but the Protonix is awesome.
+Since then I have been able to use Tagamet (cimetidine) for every day use, along with watching what I eat, but the Protonix is awesome."

 Learn more about Peptic Ulcer

-Drugs.com Health Center:
+Drugs.com Health Center

 More about Protonix (pantoprazole)

+- Protonix oral/injection

-- Protonix suspension
+- Protonix (Pantoprazole Delayed-Release Granules)

 - Protonix (Advanced Reading)